Lawrence Sheriff School: Houses

 There are five houses: Caldecott (Purple), Simpson (Green), Tait (Red), Wheeler (Blue) and Kent (Yellow).
 There are many inter-house competitions between the five.
 These competitions can range from sports or academic competitions.
 At the end of each year, the house with the most points for each competition wins a trophy.
 In 2020, Kent house was established to fit the increasing number of students being admitted.

 Wheeler house was renamed from "School House" in 1963.

 Tait house was named after a local auctioneer and parent- Edwin Tait.
 In 1891, an altercation broke out between Mr Tait and the headmaster Mr Weisse over the flogging of his son.
 The situation was resolved and Mr Tait subsequently presented a cup for the Champion Athlete.

-Kent house was named after Dr Kent once headmaster who departed the school at the end of the 2021 autumn term.
+Kent house was named after Professor Peter Kent, the previous headmaster who departed the school at the end of the 2021 autumn term.
+Professor Kent recently spoke at COP28.

 Local Government Ombudsman Report

 On 19 May 2014 the school was found at fault by the Local Government Ombudsman for failing to provide an appeal to a child whose place was withdrawn for 2013 entry.